-It means that you need to find other appropriate safeguards for transferring data to the US.
+You need to find other appropriate safeguards for transferring data to the US.

-And it means that you should determine which cookies on your websites are sending personal data back to their US based owners.
+And it means that you should determine which cookies on your websites are sending personal data back to their US-based owners.

-Looking specifically at website cookies, it’s important to first get an overview of the cookies your website places on your users’ computers.
+Looking specifically at website cookies, it’s important to get an overview of the cookies your website places on your users’ computers.

-This can be your own (first-party cookies) but they can also come from programs, add-ons and services you use on your website, e.g. Google Analytics, Facebook Pixel, social media share/like buttons etc.
+This can be your own (first-party cookies).
+But they can also come from programs, add-ons, and services you use on your website.
+E.g., Google Analytics, Facebook Pixel, social media share/like buttons, etc.

-When you know exactly where all those cookies send data, you can decide whether to use SCC for data transfers or stop using the US based services.
+When you know exactly where all those cookies send data, you can decide whether to use SCC for data transfers or stop using the US-based services.

 The lawyer, Schrems, was not satisfied that his personal data was not protected from the substantial surveillance of the US authorities.

-So, after the European Court of Justice (CJEU) in 2016 declared the Safe Harbor to be an invalid data transfer method, the European Commission approved Privacy Shield as a replacement for data transfers between the EU and US.
+After the European Court of Justice (CJEU) in 2016 declared the Safe Harbor to be an invalid data transfer method, the European Commission approved Privacy Shield as a replacement for data transfers between the EU and US.

 However, the CJEU has now ruled that Privacy Shield is not a valid mechanism for data transfers between Europe and the United States of America.

-Also, it will not be sufficient merely to use the Standard Contractual Clause (SSC) as a method of data transfers between EU and US and go about your business.
+Also, it will not be sufficient merely to use the Standard Contractual Clause (SSC) as a method of data transfers between the EU and US and go about your business.